zenml-io/zenml/docs/book/how-to/use-the-model-control-plane/load-artifacts-from-model.md

 # Load artifacts from Model

-The ZenML Model is an entity introduced together with [the Model Control Plane](../use-the-model-control-plane/README.md).
-The Model Control Plane is how you manage your models through a unified interface.
-It allows you to combine the logic of your pipelines, artifacts and crucial business data along with the actual 'technical model'.

-Documentation for [ZenML Models](../use-the-model-control-plane/README.md) describes in great detail how you can link various artifacts produced within pipelines to the model.
-Here we will focus more on the part that relates to consumption.
+One of the more common use-cases for a Model is to pass artifacts between pipelines (a pattern we have seen [before](connecting-artifacts-via-a-model.md)).
+However, when and how to load these artifacts is important to know as well.

-First, let's have a look at a two-pipeline project, where the first pipeline is running training logic and the second runs batch inference leveraging trained model artifact(s):
+As an example, let's have a look at a two-pipeline project, where the first pipeline is running training logic and the second runs batch inference leveraging trained model artifact(s):

 ```python
 from typing_extensions import Annotated